refraction-ray/general-notes/lectures/intro_algorithms.md

 * VLSI (very large scale integration) layout

-Problem: complete binary tree with n leaves, embed into agrid with minimum area. (embed meaning: nodes on vortex and link on edge of the square grid without crossing)
+Problem: complete binary tree with n leaves, embed into a grid with minimum area. (embed meaning: nodes on vortex and link on edge of the square grid without crossing)

 naive embedding: just drawing as the original structure of the tree on the grid.
 The height $H(n)=H(n/2)+\Theta(1)$, the weights $W(n)=2W(n/2)+O(1)$.
 The area is $\Theta(n\log n)$.
 Not a minimum configuration.